ilovepdf/iloveimg-wp-compress/readme.txt

 == Installation ==

-1. **Click the Install Now button**.
-WordPress will download and install the plugin for you.
-2. **Wait for the success message**.
-A pop-up window with a link to activate the plugin will appear.
-3. **Activate the plugin**. iLoveIMG plugin can be installed on your site, but it will not work unless you activate it.
-So go ahead and click on the link  to activate the plugin on your WordPress site.
+From your Admin panel:
+1. Visit Plugins > Add New.
+2. Search for **iloveIMG** and press the **Install Now** button.
+3. Activate the plugin from your Plugins page.

+Manual:
+1. Upload `iloveimg` to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Create a free account in the plugin settings page, or use your existing one
+4. Configure the plugin as you like

 == Frequently Asked Questions ==